tkbrooks/wad-demo/README.md

-This is a quick demo of Wad.js using React.
+This is a quick demo of Wad.js built with React.

 The project video demonstration is located here:  https://youtu.be/KBurf-pTwLA?t=919